-A cleaner, clearer user interface makes its way to all platforms with our revised buff bar!
+A cleaner, clearer user interface makes its way to all platforms with our revised buff bar.
 Static buffs have been removed from the buff bar area, replaced by new indicators and timers that have been added to the skill bar.
-We've also included a collapsible buff-holder, which condenses party and group buffs and can be expanded by moving your cursor over the indicator, revealing all your buffs at a moment's glance.
+We've also included a collapsible buff-holder, which condenses party and group buffs and can be expanded by moving your cursor over the indicator or by assigning a hotkey via the Heads Up Display section of the Key Bindings option menu, revealing all your buffs at a moment's glance.

 New to PC: Action Combat

 The popular console version of Action Combat makes its way to PC!
 Massacre, Destruction, and Trap Mastery bonuses are now granted to players who chain together death, destruction, and clever maneuvers.
 Earn bonus experience, a temporary boost to movement speed, or a buff to your resource generation through tactical play.

 Death continues to stretch its icy grasp over the world of Sanctuary.
 The terrors that await will crush the life from your fragile frames, and know that I shall be patiently observing from the threshold of existence.
 Let us examine the trials ahead together, that we might better prepare for your inevitable doom.

 Though I do not require respite, were I to take leave of my duties, this little lost island immersed in intrigue would be a restful destination.
 Bloodthirsty beasts, occult mysteries, and the total annihilation of an entire civilization?
 Even from the distant shores of a deserted Westmarch, I can sense the malevolent forces that are undoubtedly to blame.
 How invigorating.